 2001-2011 Census comparator tool

-This comparator tool presents the 2011 Census key statistics in a visual format for geographies down to local authority level within England and Wales.
+This 2001-2011 Census comparator tool (3.55 Mb ZIP) presents the 2011 Census key statistics in a visual format for geographies down to local authority level within England and Wales.
 The Excel files present the equivalent data from the 2001 Census (where available) to enable comparison between the censuses, and include graphs and charts.
 They are available to download in a zip file.

 Please be aware this file has been updated due to technical issues.
 If you have downloaded the previous version (before January 2013) we recommend that this is not used.
 We apologise for any inconvenience this has caused.

-There are some key changes to census outputs between 2011 and 2001:
+There are some important changes to census outputs between 2011 and 2001:

 The 2011 Census defines working age as between 16 to 64 for both men and women.
 The definition of pensionable age now refers to men and women aged 65 and over.
 More about pensionable age can be found in the New Developments section of our Prospectus